jdhuang-csm/scatter-opt/README.md

-# Scatter parameter extraction and optimization
+# Scattering parameter extraction and optimization
 `scatter_opt` is a MatLab package for processing electromagnetic scattering parameter data.

 ## Features